Leica CL versus Leica D-LUX Typ 109

 The side-by-side display below illustrates the physical size and weight of the Leica CL and the Leica D-LUX Typ 109.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica D-LUX Typ 109 is notably smaller (24 percent) than the Leica CL.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica D-LUX Typ 109 is considerably smaller (73 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the D-LUX Typ 109 are weather-sealed.